Tammy Faye Messner: In popular culture

+Frank Zappa's song "Jesus Thinks You're a Jerk", from his 1988 album Broadway the Hard Way, is about Tammy Faye and Jim Bakker, as well as Pat Robertson.

+Crowded House's song Chocolate Cake from their 1991 album Woodface has multiple lyrical references to Tammy Bakker.

 In June 2006, a stage musical titled The Gospel According to Tammy Faye opened at the Cincinnati Fringe Festival and was subsequently developed as a larger professional production.
 The show features songs by J. T. Buck and a book by Fernando Dovalina.
 The musical is described as a fantasia which takes a balanced and fair look at its subject.
 The impetus for the show was provided by a lengthy interview that Messner gave the authors in March 2005.
 The musical aired in August 2006 in Portland, Oregon and Hood River, Oregon, and it was presented on stage at Houston's Alley Theatre at the end of July 2007 under direction of Les R. Wood.
 Industry readings presented by the Columbia Gorge Repertory Company were held at the Manhattan Theatre Club in December 2007, the cast including Tony nominee Sally Mayes and veteran Broadway performers William Youmans, Ken Land, Julie Foldesi, James T. Lane and Heather Parcells.
 The readings were directed by Mindy Cooper.
 Seth Farber provided musical direction.

 Another musical following her life, titled Big Tent, debuted in May 2007, at off-Broadway's New World Stages, in New York City.
 The show features music and lyrics by Ben Cohn and Sean McDaniel, a book by Jeffery Self, and direction by Ryan J. Davis.
 A star-studded concert of songs from the show opened in February 2008, at New York's Metropolitan Room.